One Day in Milas

 Milas is known for its colorful stone houses that used to be painted red, yellow, or blue.
 One of them, the “Emin Aga Mansion” was restored last year and is now accessible as a museum.
 The entrance is free, just leave some sort of identification card at the entrance and pick it up after your visit.

-The stone houses have a special construction.
+The stone houses in Milas have a special construction.
 Foundations made of stone indicate a certain prosperity, as does the color blue.
 Blue is found at the entrance of the Emin Aga Mansion.
 The color was also used in the main rooms in form of completely painted walls or borders.
 The upper floor has a beautiful dark wooden floor.

 How to make Carpets

 In the same museum where we visited the beautifully restored stone house, there is also a carpet museum.

 Carpets that were made spanning multiple eras are on display, and we got to know everything about making a rug while watching a movie.

 A young lady gave us a demonstration of how a rug is knitted, and then she lets me give it a try.
 It’s fun, but the idea of sitting on your knees working on a rug for a month or two is not exactly appealing to me.
 She tells us that she learned how to make rugs at the age of ten.
 With the help of her sister, she made herself a beautiful rug for her dowry.
 Proudly she showed us pictures of her work on her mobile.
 She notices that we are very interested and so she personally leads us through the rooms of the museum.
 She tells me that her English is not that good, which makes her a little shy to speak, but she says she has started taking an English class.

 Milas is known for its great carpets.
 The oldest examples are from the 17th to the 19th century and are exhibited in the most famous museums throughout Turkey.
 The rare arrangement of narrow and wide borders is the hallmark of the Milas rugs, and they are still made by local women.